Madhusuthanan-B/developer-notes.io/JavaScript/Scope-Chain.md

 moo();  // myVar not defined error
 ```
+Explanation:

-The reason why we get this error is because the scope chain is defined lexically - which means, scope chain is defined by the way code is written on a file.
+* The reason why we get this error is because the scope chain is defined lexically - which means, scope chain is defined by the way code is written on a file.
+* myVar is not within foo() function.
+So JS engine will look outside the foo() function and look for myVar.
+* Since it is not defined outside foo(), we will get this error.